 Monitoring the Construction of the First U.S. Offshore Wind Farm for Potential Noise Impacts on Marine Life Scientists deploy a hydrophone array to monitor the noise from construction of wind turbines of the coast of Block Island, Rhode Island.
 Photo credit: Jim Miller.
 Wind energy is increasingly being used as an alternative energy source.
 Winds [...]

 False killer whales can lower their hearing sensitivity A recent paper by Paul Nachtigall and Alexander Supin describes how a false killer whale is able to lower its hearing sensitivity before a loud sound when given a warning beforehand.
-Because many marine animals depend on their hearing for feeding and communication, loud sounds in the environment can have [...]
+Because many marine animals depend on their hearing for feeding and communication, loud sounds in the environment can have an impact [...]

 Ocean-Based Renewable Energy The European Union (EU) has committed to producing 20% of its energy from renewable sources by 2020.
 This has led countries such as Sweden, Ireland, Germany, and Denmark to be pioneers in developing a variety of technologies to harness and deliver energy.
 Systems associated with winds, waves, and tides produce underwater noise, the effects [...]